Photo: Pexels

 Are the rubrics aligned to Common Core or other standards?

-The rubric library includes standard-aligned versions for Common Core ELA and Math, NGSS (science), and the most common state standards.
-When using the AI generator, you can specify a standard (e.g., "CCSS.ELA-LITERACY.W.7.1") and it will align criteria to that standard.
+The EasyClass rubric library includes standard-aligned versions for Common Core ELA and Math, NGSS (Next Generation Science Standards), and the most common state standards including TEKS, Virginia SOLs, and Florida BEST.
+When using the AI generator, specify a standard code (e.g., CCSS.ELA-LITERACY.W.7.1) and the generated rubric criteria will align to that standard's specific performance expectations.

 What's the difference between a rubric and a checklist?

-A checklist is binary (did the student do this or not?).
-A rubric assigns quality levels to each criterion — not just 'did they include a thesis' but 'how well did they support the thesis?'
-Rubrics are better for evaluating complex, multi-dimensional work.
-Checklists work well for procedural tasks where completion is the main goal.
+A checklist is binary — each item is either done or not done.
+It answers 'did the student include X?'
+A rubric assigns quality levels to each criterion — it answers 'how well did the student do X?' and specifies what excellent, proficient, and developing performance looks like.
+Rubrics are better for evaluating complex, multi-dimensional work (essays, projects, presentations).
+Checklists work well for procedural tasks where completion is the main goal or for self-assessment before submission.

 Can I use EasyClass rubrics with AI grading?